Textualize/textual/docs/guide/CSS.md

     ```{.textual path="docs/examples/guide/dom1.py"}
     ```

 When you run this code you will have an instance of an `ExampleApp` in memory.
 This app class will also create a `Screen` object.
-In DOM terms, the Screen is a _child_ of the app.
+In DOM terms, the `Screen` is a _child_ of `ExampleApp`.

 With the above example, the DOM will look like the following: